CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a concise, well-structured skill that efficiently communicates the voice-call plugin's interface.
-Its main weakness is the lack of concrete tool invocation examples and an explicit call lifecycle workflow.
-The provider configuration notes are a useful addition that avoids over-explanation.
+This is a concise, well-structured skill that efficiently communicates the voice-call plugin interface.
+Its main weaknesses are the lack of concrete tool invocation examples (showing actual tool call syntax) and the absence of a sequenced workflow for the call lifecycle with validation steps like checking status after initiation.

 Suggestions